Woman dies, 2 children injured in Colorado chairlift fall

 GRANBY, Colo.
-(AP) — A woman is dead and two children are injured after falling from a chairlift at a small Colorado ski area.
+(AP) — A woman died and her two young daughters were injured after falling from a chairlift at a small Colorado ski area Thursday.

+The 40-year-old Texas mother and the girls, ages 9 and 12, fell 20 feet from a four-person lift onto snow at Ski Granby Ranch, a 400-acre family-oriented resort about 90 miles west of Denver.

-Police say the three people, who were all visiting from out of state, fell from a lift Thursday at Ski Granby Ranch.
-Police say one of the children was hospitalized in stable condition and the other was flown to Children’s Hospital in suburban Denver for treatment.
+One of the children was hospitalized in stable condition and the other was flown to a children’s hospital in suburban Denver for treatment.
+Investigators have not released any names and have not said what caused the family to fall.

-Police spokeswoman Schelly Olson says ski resort officials reported they fell about 20 feet onto snow.
-She said state regulators who oversee chairlifts are helping to investigate.

-The ski area about 90 miles west of Denver promotes itself as a family-friendly resort without the hassles of larger, more famous ski resorts.

 Most Read Stories